 Justin is a PhD student in sustainable development at Columbia University with a background in chemical engineering, organic chemistry, and material science.
 He worked for a decade in academia and in industry with fuel cells and lithium batteries before venturing into the world of social science.
 He also has a handful of patents in medicinal chemistry from over a decade ago when he lived in Copenhagen and worked for a small pharmaceutical start-up.
-These days, he tries to keep faith with the scientist in himself and looks for projects at the interface of energy, environment, and economics.
+These days, he tries to keep faith in the scientist in himself and looks for projects at the interface of energy, environment, and economics.
 He has studied electricity peak-shifting and environmental externalities induced by residential smart meters and career concerns in the natural gas markets.
-He is also an avid gardener and is trying to sustain a monarch butterfly population in his parents' backyard in Maryland.
+He is also an avid gardener and is trying to sustain a monarch butterfly population in his parent's backyard in Maryland.